TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-developer-portal/customise/customize-api-visibility.md

 **NOTE**: After replacing or updating a template, the Dashboard must be restarted to apply the changes.

-Now the visibility of the "Internal API" is driven by the internal flag on the developer profile.
+Now the visibility of the "Internal API" is driven by the value of the "Group" field on the developer profile.

 ### Multiple API subscriptions
 If you have enabled "Enable multiple API subscriptions" option in the portal settings, you also need to modify `request_multi_key.html` template.